kweemstra/TEACH/README.md

 https://conda.io/en/latest/miniconda.html

-We recommend the 64-bit Python 3.7 version regardless of your OS.
+Irrespective of your OS, I recommend the 64-bit Python 3.7 version.
 Installation should be straightforward (choose default install location), but will inlude agreeing to the license terms (mark/type 'yes').